CharlieKolb/mtgRater/README.md

 # MTG Rater

-Fullstack application to rate new magic cards and see how others rated them.
+Full Stack application to rate new magic cards and see how others rated them.

 Not hosted anywhere currently due to awful german data privacy laws, making it tough to host a small hobby website without exposing my own personal data or risking huge fines.